 They advise that removal of all the existing buildings on the site as part of the development and the relocation of the store to the western part of the site will serve to open up the significant short views between the bastions as well as the view from the northern bastion to the river Tywi along the central line of the defence.
 Whilst the significant long view to the west will still be blocked, Cadw suggest that the lower height of the new store relative to the existing buildings will reduce the feeling that the scheduled monument is dominated by modern buildings.
-Furthermore, they advise that the use of the site as a supermarket instead of a police station will allow the public to view the scheduled monument from the west and allow interpretation to be introduced which will draw public attention to its importance in Carmarthen's heritage.
+Furthermore, they advise that the use of the site as a supermarket instead of a police station will allow the public to view the scheduled monument from the west and potentially allow interpretation to be introduced which will draw public attention to its importance in Carmarthen's heritage.

 Whilst Cadw accept that the use of the site as a supermarket will introduce more traffic movement and noise to the site, based upon the foregoing they advise that the development will have less impact on the way the scheduled monument is currently experienced, appreciated and understood and will have a slight positive impact upon its setting.
+The impact of the development upon the setting of the scheduled monument is therefore considered to be acceptable and in accord with the objectives of policies SP13 and EQ1 of the LDP as well as those of national planning policy as set out in PPW and TAN 24.